inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

 1. SSI paper
    * Discuss B's new draft idea
+     - Possible versions:
+       -
    * B's questions for FN:
      - OBS: bigram frequency numbers in figures 5-13 do not match those in table 1.
      - Table 1: things that appear only once; should we even count these?

    * Questions re: new approaches